JustinRibs/JustinRibs/README.md

 - 👋 Hi, I’m @JustinRibs
-- 👀 I’m interested in learning toward a job..
+- 👀 I’m interested in a job...
-- 🌱 I'm currently in CodeSmith studying Software Engineering!
+- 🌱 I'm currently a Software Engineer!
 - 📫 How to reach me jribarich98@gmail.com

 <!---